 2. It’s an opportunity to identify errors and fraud.
 If you’re a victim of identity theft and fraud, you could see your score drop if scammers have done things like applied for loans, opened and used credit cards and racked up late of payments under your name.

-How to check your credit score: You can request a free report from each of the main credit bureaus every 12 months – Equifax, Experian and TransUnion.
+How to check your credit history and credit score: You can request a free credit report from each of the main credit bureaus every 12 months – Equifax, Experian and TransUnion.
+The report includes information like the types of loans and credit cards you have, and your payment history.
 If you find errors, be sure to dispute them before they wreak havoc; the Federal Trade Commission explains how here.

 The 30-year mortgage has become as synonymous with America as apple pie.
 But you don’t have to go with that time frame – it could be worth considering shorter terms like the 15 or 20 year options.
 With shorter terms, you could spend less on interest (typically in exchange for a higher monthly mortgage payment).
 A mortgage lender could help you get a clear estimate of loan terms and payment options you could qualify for.